BEST STARTS FOR KIDS

 Clear Boundaries Help Raise Good Kids

 Develop a clear dialogue about your expectations for behaviour, emphasizing treating people, property and our earth with respect.
-Reinforce from a young age by explaining what words like: kind, thoughtful, honest, responsible, etc mean and provide examples to help children understand what is expected.

 For example: Teaching simple rules like using an 'inside voice' (inside) and using 'walking feet' (inside) makes your home a more tranquil place.
 But it also translates to your child knowing for example: not to run around in a supermarket shrieking and creating havoc.

 Ensure bad behaviour doesn't work for your child.
 Tantrums and screaming can be best managed if you don't engage.

 For example: During difficult times with young children use phrases like: 'Would you like ... (this) or ... (that)?
 (Offer a choice they can point to.)

 If they're already talking try something like 'Use your words please,' (rather than scream or cry.)
 'I'd like to help you but I can't understand you at the moment.
 Was it ... or ... ?
 Can you please tell me, then I can help you?'
 (Even a single word gives you a clue whereas screaming/crying doesn't.)

 If they make an effort to communicate with you say something like 'That's fantastic.
 Now I know exactly what you want because you used your words.
 Let's go and get it now."
 (Reward for doing the right thing...
 Problem solved.)